 THE THIRD TEACHER

 This book, from an international team of architects and designers, explores the critical link between the school environment and how children learn.
-The Third Teacher offers 79 practical design ideas, both great and small, to improving school from the inside out.
+The Third Teacher reading list offers 79 practical design ideas, both great and small, to improving school from the inside out.

 DESIGN FOR HOW PEOPLE LEARN